Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 As you may know by now, yoga is beneficial for both your mind and body.
 It has many positive effects on the body, one of them being improving your digestive system.
 If you’re looking for exercise for digestion and gas, give yoga a shot.
 Some yoga exercises for good digestion are Asanas like Paschimottasana, Balasana, Pavanamuktasana, Trikonasana, and Ardha Matsyendrasana as they help treat multiple digestive issues.
 Yoga is also a great exercise after dinner for digestion as it improves the digestive process without putting too much stress on your GI tract.

 This is the most simple and effective form of exercise.
-Walking is a great exercise for digestion and it even helps ease some symptoms of IBD.
+Walking is a great exercise for digestion of food and it even helps ease some symptoms of IBD.
 With any exercise — this includes walking — it’s important to start slow.
 If you’re a beginner, here’s what you need to keep in mind.

 If you want to take things up a notch to improve your digestion, you could invest some of your time in core exercises.
 Situps, abdominal crunches, twists, and planks are all examples of core exercises that help build stronger abdominal and back muscles and are also great for digestion.
 But before you start inculcating these exercises for digestion into your daily routine, there are a few things you need to keep in mind:

 This is an ancient Chinese practice that involves slow movements and deep breaths.
 Similar to yoga, Tai Chi is also a low-impact way to stretch and exercise and the benefits are endless.
-This is not only a great exercise for digestion but it also helps decrease anxiety and depression and it is also known to improve cognition.
+This is not only a great exercise for digestion of food but it also helps decrease anxiety and depression and it is also known to improve cognition.

 Last but not least — deep breathing.
 Believe it or not, this simple action can do a lot for your digestive system.
 Slow, deep breathing fills your lungs with oxygen and can even calm your mind.
 There are two types of deep breathing – chest and abdominal.
 Chest breathing helps when we feel stressed, anxious, or in pain while abdominal breathing relaxes the belly.
 In the latter, the deep inhales make the stomach expand as the diaphragm moves down to allow air to fill the lungs.
 Here is how you can perform deep breathing exercises for digestion: